-Police Dealing With Hostage Situation At Miami Bar
+Police Give All Clear Following Report Of Hostage Situation At Miami Bar

 — Miami PD (@MiamiPD) February 5, 2018

-There are police, SWAT officers and Fire Rescue on the scene.
+There were police, SWAT officers and Fire Rescue on the scene.

-According to police, they received a call for a robbery outside of the bar.
-Then 30 minutes into that call, a woman ran outside the bar and said she and others are being held hostage inside by the owner.
+According to police, they received a call for a robbery outside of the bar at approximately 11:10 a.m.

-“Another female exited the establishment and said they were being held hostage,” said Miami Police officer Michael Vega.
-“We’re trying to get to the bottom of it, see exactly what’s happening and take it from there.”

-Police say a person they believe is the bar manager is holding 12 patrons and employees and won’t let them leave.

-The manager is also reportedly not answering the phones nor responding to police requests to talk.
+After arriving, police say they were approached by the victim who stated that his cell phone was stolen by someone inside the restaurant and that when he tried to enter the business to call police he was not allowed.

+According to police, at approximately 1:30 p.m., just as they were completing their report on the robbery, a woman exited the restaurant and appeared to be in distress.

+“This was a waste of resources and for people who really needed help today.
+All of the police were here,” Mendoza added.

+Police say that the woman who provided the initial hostage situation information was detained and questioned by detectives, as were two other people.

-Nearby Citrus Grove Elementary and Citrus Grove Jr High have been locked down as a precautionary measure.
+Nearby Citrus Grove Elementary and Citrus Grove Jr High were placed on lock down as a precautionary measure.